 b.
 128-NIA1 and 128-NIA2 for NAS signalling integrity protection, RRC signalling integrity protection and UP integrity protection.

 The target AMF then derives the complete mapped 5G security context.
 The target AMF shall derive the 5G NAS keys (i.e., KNASenc and KNASint) from the new KAMF' with the selected 5G NAS security algorithm identifiers as input, to be used in AMF as described in clause A.8.
 The uplink and downlink 5G NAS COUNTs associated with the derived 5G NAS keys are set to the value as described in clause 8.6.
 2. The ngKSI for the newly derived KAMF' key is defined such as the value is taken from the eKSI of the KASME key (i.e. included in the received EPS security context) and the type is set to indicate a mapped security context.
-The target AMF shall store the EPS NAS security algorithms received from the source MME in the mapped 5G security context.
+The target AMF shall store the EPS NAS security algorithms received from the source MME along with the mapped 5G security context.

+NOTE 2a: When AMF change happens either due to N2-handover or idle mode mobility, the stored EPS NAS algorithms is always provided with the 5G UE security context to the target AMF as part of the UE context.

 Similar to N2-Handover defined in Clause 6.9.2.3.3, the target AMF shall also set the NCC to zero and shall further derive the temporary KgNB using the mapped KAMF' key and the uplink NAS COUNT value of 232-1 as specified in Annex A.9.

 The target AMF associates this mapped 5G Security context with ngKSI.